Swarthmore Lecture

 2026 Lecture

-Stuart will explore the diverse mix of characteristics visible in the early Quaker movement that produced several creative tensions which subsequent generations have had to navigate.
+In his lecture, Stuart explored the diverse mix of characteristics visible in the early Quaker movement that produced several creative tensions which subsequent generations have had to navigate.
 These include the tensions between inward experience and outward tradition, communal order and individual freedom, the quietist and the charismatic, and the new creation and the world.
-He will argue that engaging with these issues can help Friends better appreciate the diversity present within the global Quaker family and enable them to discern how to respond to these dilemmas today.
+He argued that engaging with these issues can help Friends better appreciate the diversity present within the global Quaker family and enable them to discern how to respond to these dilemmas today.

 Past Lectures